 - Honey: Just a touch of sweetness helps to balance out the acidity and heat in this sauce.
 Feel free to use brown sugar in place of the honey.

-- For Serving: While not necessary, it is classic to serve Hunan Beef over a bed of rice and top with green onions for a nice punch of fresh flavor.
-I love to prepare Instant Pot Rice while the beef is cooking, for an effortless meal.
+- For Serving: While not necessary, it is classic to serve Hunan Beef over a bed of rice and top it with green onions for a nice punch of fresh flavor.
+I love to prepare Instant Pot Brown Rice or Instant Pot Jasmine Rice while the beef is cooking, for an effortless meal.

 How to Make Hunan Beef